bash-bastion/basalt/docs/reference/basalt_toml.md

 ### `completionDirs`

 Array of directories that contain completion scripts.
-These files will be symlinked under a `completion` directory in `basalt_packages`.
+These files will be symlinked under a `completion` directory in `.basalt`.
 If the package is installed globally, these files will automatically be made available to the shell after `basalt global init`

 ```toml
 completionDirs = ['./completions']